 Taste Cheshire launches the 2019 Young Chef Challenge

 Taste Cheshire believe the future of the hospitality industry lies in promoting and encouraging the talent we have across the county at our colleges and schools and for that reason they are sponsoring our Young Chef of the Year competition.
-Four finalists from the schools of Cambrian and Deeside Colleges, West and South Cheshire Colleges, will compete on the Duchy Chef Demonstration stage on Sunday 21st of April to become the 2019 Champion.
+Four finalists from the schools of Cambrian and Deeside Colleges, will compete on the Duchy Chef Demonstration stage on Sunday 21st of April to become the 2019 Champion.
 The Cambrian and Deeside semi-finals will be held on the 21st March with the two finalists announced after the event.

 Our chefs will have 45 minutes to produce two outstanding dishes that will wow our judges and they have to do it on the big stage in front of over 300 people, with the clock ticking.
 The dish can be a starter, main or dessert and will of course feature local produce.